Who is Tom Walker? Meet the Love Island series 5 contestant and model

 — Love Island (@LoveIsland) June 17, 2019

-Elma initially said she wasn’t interested in him, but she changed her tune after a few chats, much to Maura’s chagrin.
-We may have another love triangle on our hands…
+Elma initially said she wasn’t interested in Tom, but she changed her tune after a few chats, much to Maura’s chagrin.

+For a minute there it was looking like we were going to have another love triangle on our hands, but then Elma was voted off the island, meaning Maura might have Tom all to herself after all.

 Love Island 2019: meet the contestants